-Thinking about buying or porting a 1-800 phone number to a Google Voice account?
-Keep in mind it’s not possible to have a toll-free number on Google Voice.
-All other toll-free area codes, such as 855 and 888, are also not available through Google Voice.
+Thinking about buying or porting toll-free phone number to a Google Voice account?
+Keep in mind it’s not possible to have a Google Voice toll-free number.
+All toll-free area codes, such as 855 and 888, aren’t available through Google Voice.

-Neither the free business phone system nor their paid plan provides access to vanity numbers, and you can’t port in existing phone numbers either.
+Neither the free version nor their paid plan provides access to vanity numbers, and you can’t port in existing phone numbers either.
 The most you can do is use local numbers with their respective area codes and only one number per Google account unless you jump through a few hoops.

 Well, that’s fine, you say.
 There are many other things to do on Google Voice that make up for the difference, right?

-Not only is Google Workspace lacking advanced features that modern brands need to thrive, but they struggle to combine functionality with practicality in their web browser and mobile app.
+Not only is Google Voice lacking advanced features that modern companies need to scale but they struggle to combine functionality with practicality in their web browser and mobile app.

 But don’t just take this at face value; besides no Google Voice toll-free numbers, there’s a lot about Google Voice that might not live up to your expectations.
-Let’s investigate Google Voice’s major limitations, including its constraints on user limits, text messages, and more.
+This article dives into Google Voice’s major limitations, including its constraints on user limits, text messages, and more.
 And by the way — if you still need to get a toll-free number for your team, we’ll walk you through the process of getting one up with OpenPhone.

 Google Voice looks like a reasonable VoIP phone provider on the surface.
 However, when you start to dig deeper into the features and integrations provided, you’ll realize just how limited the platform is.
 And by the looks of these not-so-happy customers, you’ll be in good company.

-If you’re weighing the pros and cons of Google Voice, let’s take a line-by-line look at Google Voice’s biggest business limitations. 👇
+If you’re weighing the pros and cons of Google Voice, here’s a closer look at Google Voice’s biggest business limitations. 👇

 1. Google Workspace is required to use Google Voice